-For babies and toddlers, interacting with other children their age is an important part of their development.
+For toddlers and young children, interacting with other kids their age is an important part of development.
 Small children can entertain themselves for hours with their own toys, of course, but scheduling a play date with a friend, neighbor, or relative can be a great way to get extra one-on-one time with other kids.
 To have a successful play date, make sure you're prepared in advance and communicate well with the other parent.
 Here are a few tips that will help make your get-togethers safe, fun, and enjoyable for you and your child.

 Take turns hosting the play date.
 This will allow your child a chance to differentiate between acceptable behavior as a host and behavior as a guest.
 For example, the toddlers learn to share toys and respect other kids' possessions.